Tax Services

 There is also a construction withholding tax in Germany.
 The rate is 15% and it might apply on payments to subcontractors.
 It is possible to apply for an exemption from this deduction.

-Irish Taxation offers advice on Construction Withholding Taxes in Germany as well as registering for taxes, filing returns and applying for the exemption from the construction withholding tax.
+Irish taxation offers advice on Construction Withholding Taxes in Germany as well as registering for taxes, filing returns and applying for the exemption from the construction withholding tax.

 Worldwide VAT